BrunoMMendonca/forecast-alchemy-studio/AI Memory/Upload Wizard & Data Transformation.md

 - **Dual-Path Processing:** The system supports two distinct workflows: a direct AI transformation for smaller files and a more robust, two-step "config generation" process for large files to handle performance and memory constraints.
 - **State-Driven UI:** The entire wizard is a single React component (`CsvImportWizard.tsx`) that relies on state variables (`aiStep`, `step`, etc.) to render the correct UI for each stage of the import process.
-- **Backend-Powered Transformation:** All heavy lifting (CSV parsing, AI calls, data pivoting) is delegated to a Node.js/Express backend (`backend-server-example.cjs`) to keep the frontend responsive.
+- **Backend-Powered Transformation:** All heavy lifting (CSV parsing, AI calls, data pivoting) is delegated to a Node.js/Express backend (`server.js`) to keep the frontend responsive.
 - **Data Integrity:** The backend is responsible for ensuring data integrity, especially during pivoting.
 This includes preserving data sparsity (not filling in missing date gaps) and correctly sorting date-based columns chronologically.
 - **Explicit Column Order:** The backend explicitly sends a sorted `columns` array to the frontend.
 The frontend **must** use this array to render table headers, as the key order in JavaScript objects is not guaranteed.